 The perched villages in the Haraz mountains

 After getting through the narrow streets and tall houses, we are ready to jump into the jeep and go back to Manakha.
-This city is the starting point for all the trekking around the Haraz Mountains and is the biggest in the area.
+This city is the starting point for all the trekking around the Haraz Mountains and is the biggest area.
 We visit the town and the local market, very folkloristic, plenty of stalls selling fruit, vegetables, meat and fish and where people proudly show us the typical local products and the ”most-wanted” Khat (qat), a flowering plant used by all the Yemeni males as a stimulant.
 The stand where they sell the khat is crowded, and dozens of Yemenites scream and contract to get the best price.
 It seems to be back in time!

 After enjoying the sunset, we return to our “funduq”, where a typical Yemeni dinner and a great surprise await us.
 The locals have arranged a demonstration of traditional Yemeni dancing with the jambiya, a typical local dagger.
 Our beautiful day is gone; it’s time to sleep and be ready for another great day through this incredible country.